Welcome to KARAMA

 KARAMA offers supplementary materials

-and teaching the Palestine/Israel conflict
+and on teaching the Palestine/Israel conflict

 KARAMA has developed a packet of supplementary materials that is intended to be used as an aid in presenting the information already in seventh grade social studies textbooks.
 The materials are organized into three content categories plus an overview and a list of links to additional resources.
 The three categories are Introduction to Islam, Beliefs of Islam, and Islamic Achievements.
 Please review these materials, and if you find them useful, feel free to download and reproduce as needed.
 To see these materials, click here.

 In addition, Karama offers the Lesson Outline and supplementary materials for the workshop Teaching the Palestine/Israel Conflict: A Multuple Narratives Approach developed by Dr. Samia Shoman.
-To see these materials. click here.
+To see these materials, click here.

 The piece below is KARAMA's overview of the issues of the region.